Travel Guides: Italy Travel Guide: Overview

 In Southern Europe—right in the heart of the Mediterranean—lies a boot-shaped country stuffed to the brim with culture, history and fine cuisine.

 Puglia is genuine.
 Untouched.
-And there's no better way to experience it than by bike.
+And there's no better way to experience it than on this bike tour.
 Cycle past olive trees and seaside towns.
 Ride through a sunny paradise between the blue waves of the Adriatic and the flawless green of Basilicata.
 Share a table with the kindest people on the Italian peninsula.
 Welcome to Italy less traveled.
 Welcome to Puglia.

 THIS ITINERARY: 6 days, 5 nights